 The popular Doha Corniche is within walking distance of the port.

-The first phase of the New Doha Port, which will include a new passenger cruise terminal, is scheduled to be operational at the start of 2017.
+The first phase of the New Doha Port, which will include a new passenger cruise terminal, has been started in 2017.

 Printable map to take along on your cruise.